SLMillar/hobby-selector/en/step_1.md

 Change your icon to one that represents your first hobby.

+We chose a Pac-Man ghost to represent gaming! 👻

 --- /task ---

 ### Creating a variable

-Create a variable that will be used to decide which activity you do.
+You are going to use icons to represent three different hobbies.

+Each hobby will be linked to a unique number.

+You will need to create a variable so you can change which hobby is displayed.

 --- task ---

-Open the `Variables` block menu, and click **Make a variable**.
+Open the <code style="background-color: #DC143C">Variables</code> menu, and click **Make a variable**.

 ![The Variables block menu, open with the 'Make a variable' button highlighted](images/variable-menu.png)